sebadv/LitterRobot4Card/README.md

 1. Add the card to your dashboard
 2. Click "Configure" on the card
 3. Select your Litter-Robot 4 entities from the dropdown menus:
-   - Status Entity: Shows the current operation status
+   - Status Code Entity: Shows the current operation status code
    - Litter Level Entity: Shows how full the litter box is
    - Waste Drawer Entity: Shows the waste drawer status
    - Pet Weight Entity: Shows the pet weight (optional)